 - Add the juice of half a lemon, salt, vanilla, nutmeg, and mace.

-- Make sure everything is well blended, and pour into a greased loaf pan (prepare pan by spraying non-stick spay into the pan.)
+- Make sure everything is well blended, and pour cake batter into a greased loaf pan (prepare pan by spraying non-stick spay into the pan.)

 - Bake at 325 degrees for 45 minutes.

 - Remove cake from the oven, and rest cake on a wire rack to cool.

 It’s unnecessary to sift the flour, so putting this together will take just a couple of minutes.
 You can bake this in a standard-sized loaf pan which measures 9″ x 5″ x 2-1/2″.
 Learn more about cake pan sizes.

 And, please use a preheated oven.
 When this pound cake comes out of the oven, it will be wonderfully warm and completely irresistible.

 If you can resist enjoying a slice straight out of the oven, let the cake cool down to room temperature then let it get cold in your refrigerator.
 This is when the cake will go from a bit crumbly to much denser in texture just like Sara Lee.
 This pound cake will be one of your family’s favorite desserts.

 I hope you enjoy this copycat recipe for Sara Lee Pound Cake.

 Once this poundcake cools completely you will want to wrap it with plastic wrap.
 It will stay fresh for about 3 days.
 You can freeze this if you double wrap it with plastic wrap in your freezer for up to three months.
 I know you are going to enjoy this loaf of pound cake no matter how you decide to serve it.

 I know you are going to love the iconic Sara Lee flavor this old-fashioned pound cake has, here are a few ideas for you when it comes to serving this delicious cake.
 Best of all this recipe is so easy, you don’t need to be a regular baker to make a tasty dessert.